rose-workshops/rose-workshops.github.io/people.md

 - Patrizio Pelliccione (Chalmers University of Technology / University of Gothenburg, Sweden)
 - Andreas Wortmann (RWTH Aachen University, Germany)

 # Program Comittee Members
 RoSE would not be possible without the supporting expertise of its current and former program committee members.
-We thank:
-- Leif Ahlman (Drones Networking, Sweden)
-- Karl-Erik Årzén (University of Lund, Sweden)
-- Mauro Birattari (Université Libre de Bruxelles, Belgium)
-- Darko Bozhinoski (Universite Libre de Bruxelles, Belgium)
-- Davide Brugali (University of Bergamo, Italy)
-- Mathias Buerger (Bosch, Germany)
-- Javier Camara Moreno (CMU, USA)
-- Alessandro di Fava (Pal Robotics, Spainn)
-- Juergen Dingel (Queen's School of Computing, Canada)
-- Francesco Ferro (Pal Robotics, Spain)
-- David Garlan (CMU, USA)
-- Holger Giese (Hasso-Plattner-Institut, Germany)
-- Sebastian Götz (University of Dresden, Germany)
-- Peter Gorm Larsen (Aarhus University, Denmark)
-- Fredrik Heintz (Linköping University, Sweden)
-- Rogardt Heldal (Høgskulen på Vestlandet, Norway)
-- Nico Hochgeschwender (University of Luxembourg, Luxembourg)
-- Rajeev Joshi (JPL, USA)
-- Danica Kragic (KTH, Sweden)
-- Martina Maggio (University of Lund, Sweden)
-- Claudio Menghi (University of Gothenburg, Sweden)
-- Arne Nordmann (Bosch, Germany)
-- Ivan Ruchkin (CMU, USA)
-- Andrey Rusakov (ETH, Switzerland)
-- Christian Schlegel (University of Applied Sciences Ulm, Germany)
-- Ulrik Pagh Schultz (University of Southern Denmark, Denmark)
-- Ulrike Thomas (University of Chemnitz, Germany)
-- Jana Tumova (KTH, Sweden)
-- Andrzej Wasowski (IT University of Copenhagen, Denmark)
-- Sebastian Wrede (University of Bielefeld, Germany
+Thank you all!
+The full list of program committee members of each edition of the RoSE workshop is available in its corresponding web page [here](/workshops/).